 Prepare Your Device for Debugging

-As stated in Google’s “Configure on-device developer options” document, enable the Developer Options panel by finding the build version and tapping it 5-7 times:
+As described in Google’s “Configure on-device developer options” document, enable the Developer Options panel by finding the build version and tapping it 5–7 times:

 - Android 9 (API level 28) and higher: Settings > About Phone > Build Number